How to use xPack Ninja Build

 .

-it is recommended to avoid referring to the xPack Ninja Build dependency via
+it is recommended to avoid referencing the xPack Ninja Build dependency via

 , and